LifeVantage is a network marketing company that sells wellness products capitalizing on the benefits of high-powered antioxidant ingredients.

 The original LifeVantage product, Protandim, wasn’t always sold via network marketing.
 It languished on retail shelves for four years before the company removed it entirely from that scene.
 With an abundance of nutraceutical products on store shelves, store clerks were overwhelmed with product info and had trouble distinguishing one from another.
 There was simply too much ‘noise’.

 Now, all LifeVantage products are sold via direct selling.
 Since 2009 the company has grown due to the unique one-on-one environment provided by network marketing.
-Distributors get to tell the LifeVantage story and consumers get to ask questions and learn about the products on their own terms.
+Distributors get to tell the LifeVantage story and consumers get to ask questions and learn about the products on their own terms and have the opportunity to work from home.

 Network marketing has been a win-win for everyone involved.
 Here’s a look at the business opportunity for anyone interested in joining the LifeVantage family.
-It’s been tweaked since it first came out, and this includes the most recent tweaks, from late 2015.
+It’s been tweaked since it first came out, and this includes recent tweaks from late 2015.

 The first notable point to make is that Auto Ship is no longer required of LifeVantage members.